mtkirby/mkrecon/README.md

 WHAT MKRECON DOES
 - starts with an nmap scan(with version-detection scripts)
-- runs nmap discovery,safe,exploit,vuln,and auth nse scripts
+- runs nmap discovery, safe, exploit, vuln, and auth nse scripts
 - tries a dictionary attack against snmp
 - OpenVAS scan (if you have it configured)
 - ncrack and brutespray on auth services found during nmap scan